YoelJoel/Dedupe_Application/README.md

 # Dedupe Application
-Used for clustering addresses which refer to the same property
+Applies deduplication techniques to perform entity resolution on addresses and clusters those which refer to the same property